-Why being the smartest developer in the room is not enough for a project to be successful?
+Why being the smartest developer in the room is not enough

 When it comes to hiring developers for a project, the requirements for programming skills are very high.
 Clients are usually looking for people who have lots of experience with every possible technology; they call it full stack developer, but often the requirements describe an entire IT department.
 They often get what they ask for: smart programmers with lots of knowledge, but sometimes the project still does not prove to be successful.
 Why?